lechimp-p/dicto.php/README.md

 * Open `example/ilias.config.yaml` and adjust the `project.root` variable.
   to the location of your freshly checked out ILIAS repository.
 Adjust `project.storage` to a location where dicto.php can store its stuff.
-* Make sure hhvm >=3.15 is installed.
-PHP 5.6 and 7 work as well, but hhvm currently delivers the best performance.
+* Make sure php >= 7.0 is installed
 * Make sure to have git >=2.0.0 installed.
-* Execute `hhvm dicto.php analyze example/ilias.config.yaml`.
+* Execute `php dicto.php analyze example/ilias.config.yaml`.
 * Watch dicto.php crunching the ILIAS codebase and performing analysis.
-* Check out the analysis results by running `hhvm dicto.php report total example/ilias.config.yaml`.
+* Check out the analysis results by running `php dicto.php report total example/ilias.config.yaml`.
 If you are lazy, here are some [example analysis results](https://gist.github.com/lechimp-p/1e62ce404adc34491db53b78eb69962b).
 * See how the rules are defined in `example/ilias.rules`.
 The set of available